jyang123-bit/Website/README.md

-# Website
-This is where I will be practicing information technology skills with social economic interests .
+On this site, I will be practicing Data Visualisation with social-economic interests and subjects that I find interesting on a side note.

 Built with
 ----